Policy Officer - Sustainable Seafood

 How to Apply and Further Information

-To apply for the role of Advocacy Campaign Manager, please select the apply button then download the Information Pack for the full job description and information about working at MCS.
+To apply for the role of Policy Officer, please select the apply button then download the Information Pack for the full job description and information about working at MCS.

 As part of your application, you’ll be asked to submit a cover letter with your CV which tells us why you would like to work with us, and how you meet the role and person specification.
 We value this element of the application, so make sure you include it.